113ll3/Ibmclouddocscli/idt/setting_up_idt.md

 **Windows 10:**

-* Note: Open Windows PowerShell by right-clicking and select "Run as Administrator".
+* Note: Open Windows PowerShell by right-clicking the PowerShell icon and selecting "Run as Administrator".

 ```
 Set-ExecutionPolicy Unrestricted; iex(New-Object Net.WebClient).DownloadString('http://ibm.biz/idt-win-installer')
 ```
 {: codeblock}

-The [Reinstalling tools](/docs/troubleshoot/ts_createapps.html#appendix) section contains information to individually install all dependencies.

-Validate successful plug-in installation by running the following command:
+## Verify Installation
+To verify installation, run the `help` command:

 ```
-bx dev
+ibmcloud dev help
 ```
 {: codeblock}

+If installation was successful, the output should list usage instructions, the current version, and supported commands.

+The [Reinstalling tools](/docs/troubleshoot/ts_createapps.html#appendix) section contains information to individually install all dependencies.

 ## Configure Your Environment
 {: #configure-environment}